Credit Card Handling

 The Office of the Bursar and the Office of Information Technology Security Office are responsible for making sure that all university departments that accept payment cards (for the sale of goods or services) comply with all applicable data security standards.
 We conduct periodic reviews of each department's processing environment to ensure that all policies and procedures are being followed.
-As always, any business operation is subject to formal review by the Office of Internal Audit.
+As always, any business operation is subject to formal review by the Office of Audit, Risk, and Compliance.

 Become PCI Compliant

 All department heads must ensure that their department follows the Payment Card Industry Data Security Standard (PCI DSS) to keep credit/debit card data secure.
 All departments must meet this standard or they will not be allowed to accept credit/debit cards.

 Meeting this standard protects your department and the university.
 Data breaches can result in fines, penalties, loss of privileges from the credit/debit card processor, and damage to the university’s reputation.
 This standard also protects your customers.
 Data breaches can lead to identity theft and can result in lawsuits.
 In addition, customers are reluctant to shop at locations with a history of data breaches.

 To become PCI compliant, consult with the Office of the Bursar and the Office of Information Technology Security Office.
 They will help you determine your compliance in the areas below: